geoschem/HEMCO/docs/source/tech-info/input-file-format.rst

 Arbitrary additional netCDF dimension
 =====================================

-As of v1.1.010, HEMCO can read netCDF files with an additional, arbitrary dimension.
-The dimension name and dimension index to be read must be given explicitly in the HEMCO configuration file as part of the SrcDim file attribute (see `srcDim in the Base emissions section <#Base_emissions>`__).
+HEMCO can read netCDF files with an additional, arbitrary dimension.
+The dimension name and dimension index to be read must be given explicitly in the HEMCO configuration file as part of the :option:`SrcDim` file attribute).
 This feature is currently not available in an ESMF environment.

 .. _hco-filefmt-regrid: